 The course is suitable if you:

-- Are a trainee script editor, researcher or story assistant and want to learn how to plan and structure drama scripts
+- Are a trainee script editor, researcher or story assistant and want to learn how to read scripts and give more effective notes

 - Want to move into HETV and learn more about the story expectations of the market and audience

-- Would like to sharpen your five-act story structure skills and learn how to work with large-scale stories
+- Would like to learn or sharpen your awareness of five-act story structure and learn how to work with larger scale stories

-- Want to understand storylining over a series
+- Are looking to understand storylining over a series

-- Want to get better at collating and presenting notes, including giving notes you’d rather not give
+- Would like to feel more confident in giving notes to writers, including giving notes you’d rather not give

 - Want to join a friendly and supportive group of learners